dellbby/DWP/README.md

 [http://162.243.247.121/](http://162.243.247.121/)

 ## Deployment Plan:
-1. Spin up Server
+1. Create a Server

-2. Login to Server and create new user other than root ⋅⋅*  add user
+2. Login to Server and create new user other than root
+*  add user “username”
+* create new password for username

-3.
+3. Update/Upgrade all packages

+4. Install Apache

+5. Install Git

+6. Connect git account with local and staging server

+7. Create static website

+8. Push files onto git repo through terminal as needed